-Location: Brentwood, CA Size: 7,100 SQ FT Status: Under Construction Program: Single Family Residence Client: Withheldchevron_left
+Location: Brentwood, CA Size: 7,100 SQ FT Status: Built, Completed 2022 Program: Single Family Residence Client: Withheldchevron_left

 The Moreno Residence builds upon a history of multicultural modernism in Los Angeles.
 Designed as a nod to the city’s low-slung bungalows and international style homes, the Moreno Residence is organized around a continuous corridor and central courtyards.
 Formally, a series of interlocking volumes are clad in different materials between two functional wings.
 The residence is defined by a curated spatial sequence that connects indoor living spaces with discrete outdoor gardens.
 The Moreno Residence embraces Southern California’s climate with courtyards on each side of the home and a stripped-down aesthetic, emphasizing materiality and craft.